snoidetx/Snoidepaedia/docs/experience/index.md

 ## Teaching Experiences

-*@snoidetx* has been actively teaching machine learning, algorithm and programming courses under School of Computing at National University of Singapore.
-He was placed in the Honour List of Student Tutors for two consecutive years (4 semesters).
-For details about the courses he taught, please refer to the [**Teaching**](../teaching) section.
+I have been actively teaching machine learning, algorithm and programming courses under School of Computing at National University of Singapore.
+I was placed in the Honour List of Student Tutors for two consecutive years (4 semesters).
+For details about the courses I taught, please refer to the [**Teaching**](../teaching) section.

-The table below shows the teaching ratings he received from his students for each of the courses he taught, in comparison to the faculty average rating at NUS School of Computing.
+The table below shows the teaching ratings I received from my students for each of the courses I taught, in comparison to the faculty average rating at NUS School of Computing.

 | Course | Name | My Rating | Faculty Average Rating |
 | :-: | :-- | :-: | :-: |